 Crisis exacerbates maternal mortality and other sexual and reproductive health outcomes.
 Among 50 countries currently ranking lowest on global indicators of mothers’ and children’s well-being, such as infant mortality and contraceptive use, 30 have recently experienced armed conflict or host substantial refugee populations.

 The reality is that sex, conception, and pregnancy continue to happen in emergencies.
-Through SAFPAC, CARE works to ensure access to family planning services (including long-acting reversible contraception), post-abortion care, and safe abortion (where legal and possible), which are needs often overlooked by other actors.
+Through SAFPAC, CARE works to ensure access to family planning services (including long-acting reversible contraception) and post-abortion care, which are needs often overlooked by other actors.

 As a member of the Interagency Working Group for Reproductive Health in Emergencies (IAWG) steering committee, CARE provides technical leadership and guidance on IAWG strategy and program direction.
 The Minimum Initial Service Package (MISP) for Reproductive Health in Crisis Situations, developed by IAWG, is the gold standard for addressing women’s SRH needs in the acute phase of emergencies.
 The MISP offers guidelines to address: coordination among the multiple-sectors related to women’s health and safety, access to safe delivery services, prevention of STI/HIV transmission (in high prevalence settings), protection from sexual violence, and provision of comprehensive family planning as soon as feasible after the onset of the emergency.

 SAFPAC is focused on three “core countries” with protracted/ongoing crises – Mali, Chad, and DR Congo (and previously Djibouti and Pakistan) – but also responds to acute crises when they arise.
 SAFPAC currently also works in Nigeria – Borno state, Bangladesh – Myanmar refugee crisis response, northern Syria, DRC – Kasai Orientale, Uganda, South Sudan, and Cameroon.